aglucky/JewelDuel/README.md

 ## Things I'm proud of

 In order to detect and clear gem matches, I created an algorithim to return whether there was a match, and clear it at the same time.
 Though doing these at the same time, I was able to call the method in an if statement.
 This allowed me to reduce the length of my code and make my program run more effeciently than if I create 2 methods.
 I'm also proud of how I detected matches in the algorithim, which utilized both iteration and recursion.
 I used iteration  horizontally and vertically to figure out whether a match existed, and if there was, I used a variant of the flood fill algorithim to change all the matches to '0', or empty.
 A few other things that I though was cool in my program was how I used unicode characters as my gem design and some of my logic from the board's coordinate system.

 ## To Do

 The obvious next step for this game is to create a GUI for it, likely through PyGame.
-There are also a few minor bugs in the game logic, though nothing game breaking.
-These include a few cases where the valid move checker won't catch an invalid move and the gravity method occasionally acting strangely.
+There are also a few minor bugs in the game logic, though nothing game breaking.These include a few cases where the valid move checker won't catch an invalid move and the gravity method occasionally acting strangely.